-1. Appreciate art and culture.

-2. Explore various concepts of the creative process.

-3. Produce visual art using skills, techniques and terminology in several mediums.

-4. Apply creative problem solving skills to other classes and daily lives.
+- 1. Appreciate art and culture. - 2.
+Identify and define various concepts of the creative process in portfolios. - 3.
+Produce visual art using skills, techniques and terminology in several mediums. - 4.
+Apply the creative problem solving skills as part of a qualitative aesthetic process.

-Information about the associate of arts in studio art is available from Advisement Center at (505) 925-8560 or vcadvise@unm.edu, or the Fine Arts Coordinator, Michael Ceschiat @ (505) 925-8702 or ceschiat@unm.edu.
+Information about the associate of arts in studio art is available from Advisement Center at (505) 925-8560 or vcadvise@unm.edu, or the Fine Arts Coordinator, Michael Ceschiat @ (505) 925-8712 or ceschiat@unm.edu.